Trekking in Iran: The Best Trails & routes

 Tochal Mountain is located on the Alborz mountain range as well.
 Since it is very close to Tehran metropolitan area, it is a preferred trekking trail for those who live in Tehran or wish to experience trekking in Tochal Mountain.

-Trekking in the wonderful mountains of Iran
+Trekking in Iran – Trekking in the wonderful mountains of Iran

 The Zagros mountain range has also its fantastic trekking and hiking routes.
 The peaks of Zagros have steep slopes, very narrow gorges and deep valleys.
-Oak forests spread throughout the Zagros Mountains, inverted tulips plains, Kohrang Lake, Popular hiking route of Zarivar Lake, the breathtaking beauty of Uraman Takht village, high peaks of Zard Kuh, and Dena long trail through Zagros Mountains are some of the attractions of Zagros trekking trail.
+Oak forests spread throughout the Zagros Mountains, inverted tulips plains, Kohrang Lake, Popular hiking route of Zarivar Lake, the breathtaking beauty of Uraman Takht village, high peaks of Zard Kuh, and Dena long trail through the Zagros Mountains are some of the attractions of Zagros trekking trail.

 Sabalan, or Savalan Mountain as an isolated mountain located in Azerbaijan with 4811m height is the third highest mountain in Iran.
 It is a dormant volcano with a crater lake at its summit that is frozen during the winter.
 The foothills of Sabalan Mountain are famous for their great spas.